openforcefield/qca-dataset-submission/submissions/2021-03-29-OpenFF-Aniline-2D-Impropers-v1.0/README.md

-# OpenFF Amide Torsion Set v1.0
+# OpenFF Amide Torsion Set v1.0:

 ### Description

-TODO TODO
+This dataset contains a set of amides which have substituted groups of varying electron donating and withdrawing properties.
+This dataset was curated in an effort to improve and understand improper torsions in force fields.
+We will scan the improper and proper angle simultaneously to better understand the coupling and energetics of these torsions.

 ### General Information

  - Date: 2021.03.29
  - Class: OpenFF TorsionDrive
- - Purpose: TODO TODO
+ - Purpose: Set to amides which contain different electron donating and withdrawing groups
  - Collection: TorsionDriveDataset
  - Name: OpenFF Amide Torsion Set v1.0
- - Number of unique molecules        XXX
+ - Number of unique molecules        23
- - Number of filtered molecules      XXX
+ - Number of filtered molecules      0
- - Number of torsion drives          XXX
+ - Number of torsion drives          23
- - Number of conformers min mean max XXX
+ - Number of conformers min mean max 1 5.96 10
  - Dataset Submitter: Simon Boothroyd
  - Dataset Generator: Jessica Maat
- - Set of charges: XXX
+ - Set of charges: [-1.0, 0.0, 1.0]
- - Mean molecular weight: XXX
+ - Mean molecular weight: 143.80
- - Max molecular weight: XXX
+ - Max molecular weight: 256.30
  - Enumerate stereoisomers: False
  - Enumerate tautomers: False
  - Enumerate protomers: False